 by Ali Brown

 As entrepreneurs, one of our most important duties is keeping our minds open to fresh moneymaking ideas.
-Holding regular brainstorm sessions can uncover fresh spins on our original ideas, and keep the passion alive—not only within ourselves, but for our customers and clients as well.
+Holding regular brainstorming sessions can uncover fresh spins on our original ideas, and keep the passion alive—not only within ourselves but for our customers and clients as well.

-But, if you want to have an eye-opening brainstorm session, it helps to be aware of the scope of ALL your possibilities, especially when it comes to new business ideas.
-Otherwise it’s easy to fall into a one-track mindset.
+But, if you want to have an eye-opening brainstorming session, it helps to be aware of the scope of ALL your possibilities, especially when it comes to new business ideas.
+Otherwise, it’s easy to fall into a one-track mindset.
 For example, an aspiring business owner might say, “I really like fashion, so I’m going to be a fashion designer.”

 Below, we’ll take a look at 8 different ways you can make money from ONE interest or passion.